DeFliTeam/RF-Drone-Detection/README.md

-# Passive RF Drone Detection for the Georgia Tech Police Department
+# Passive RF Drone Detection
-Team members:
-- Anya Bhatnagar
-- Kenneth Hyman
-- Frederic Faulkner
-- James Smith
-- Trevor Sorrells

 ## Version 1.0.0
 This is the initial release of our drone detection device.
 Previous releases leading up to this have consisted of research, experiments and data visualization tools.